-The General Educational Development Tests or GED refers to a series of tests that are administered by states and jurisdictions throughout United States.
+GED refers to a series of tests that are administered by states and jurisdictions throughout United States.
 These tests had originally begun in 1942 for assisting the soldiers of World War II to complete their education and come back to the general life of a civilian.
-However, by 1947, GED could be taken by every citizen of the United States who could not complete his/her high school education.
-By taking GED, the test takers demonstrate their skills and adequacy corresponding with that of a high school course.
-Since GED is governed by separate states, the diploma or the certificate that is awarded to the successful candidates also varies with each state.
+However, by 1947, this test could be taken by every citizen of the United States who could not complete his/her high school education.
+By taking it, the test takers demonstrate their skills and adequacy corresponding with that of a high school course.
+Since it is governed by separate states, the diploma or the certificate that is awarded to the successful candidates also varies with each state.

 GED Format in Pennsylvania

-GED cannot be taken online and the students have to take this test in an official test center in Pennsylvania.
-The GED aspirants should contact the test center in order to get information about the fees and the details of registration for taking this test from the state of Pennsylvania.
-GED Pennsylvania contains the following five sections:
+The test cannot be taken online and the students have to take it in an official test center in Pennsylvania.
+The aspirants should contact the test center in order to get information about the fees and the details of registration for taking this test.
+It contains the following five sections: